Purely periodic continued fractions and graph-directed iterated function systems: Gauss-type maps and graph-directed iterated function systems

 \begin{lemma} Let $(\Gcal_\Acal,\set{B_a})$ be as above, and assume that: \begin{itemize} \item[(a)] There exist nonempty sets $U_i\subseteq I_i$ such that, for every $i$, the images $B_{i\sigma j}[U_j]$ are pairwise disjoint subsets of $U_i$. \item[(b)] For every $j$ and every $a_0\ldots a_{p-1}\in E_{jj}^{<\omega}$ the map $B_{a_0\ldots a_{p-1}}$ is not the identity on $I_j$ (this is surely true if $\ell(a)\ge1$ for every $a\in\Acal$). \end{itemize} Then $\Acal$ is a code. \end{lemma} \begin{proof} Let $a_0\ldots a_{p-1},b_0\ldots b_{q-1}\in E_{ij}^{<\omega}$ be different paths in $\Gcal_\Acal$.
 We want to show that the relative products are different elements of $\widetilde\Sigma$, and this follows from showing that $B_{a_0\ldots a_{p-1}}$ and $B_{b_0\ldots b_{q-1}}$ are different as functions from $I_j$ to $I_i$.
 By cancelling an eventual common prefix, we assume without loss of generality that either $a_0\not=b_0$, or $b_0\ldots b_{q-1}$ is the empty path and $a_0\ldots a_{p-1}$ a nonempty path, both from $j$ to $j$.
 In the first case the conclusion follows from $B_{a_0\ldots a_{p-1}}[U_j]\cap B_{b_0\ldots b_{q-1}}[U_j]=\emptyset$, and in the second from condition~(b). \end{proof}

 If $\Acal$ is an abstract continued fraction, then (b) in Lemma~\ref{ref14} is obviously true because $\Acal$ is a code, while (a) is true in the stronger form that the sets $U_i$ can be taken to be open; this is proved in Theorem~\ref{ref28}.
 A graph-directed IFS that obeys (a) in this stronger form is said to satisfy the \newword{Open Set Condition}~\cite[Definition~3.11]{edgar-golds99}, \cite[\S3]{das-edgar05}.
+Note that ``open'' here, and all topological concepts in the paper, refer to the ambient topology of $\PP^1\Rbb$.

 \begin{lemma} Let $\Acal$ be a code and let $\abf=a_0a_1\ldots\in E_{i_0}^\omega$, with $a_t=i_t\sigma_t i_{t+1}$.
 Then the intersection of the descending chain of unimodular intervals

 is a singleton.
 Letting $\pi(\abf)\in I_{i_0}$ be the element of that singleton, we have a well defined map $\pi$ from $E^\omega$ to $\bigcupdot_i I_i$, which is continuous with respect to the natural topology of $E^\omega$. \end{lemma} \begin{proof} Let $0\le t(0)<t(1)<t(2)<\cdots$ be a sequence of indices such that the intervals $I_{i_{t(k)}}$ are all equal, say to $I_j$.
 We claim that each interval of the chain